 For more about this questionable decision, read my post, Is Pam Beesly a Good Role Model?

 I recently married a very loving and supportive man.
 However, throughout the dating phase, I made the mistake of not focusing on my hobbies much.

 To remedy this, I decided to focus more on myself when I returned from our honeymoon.
-I joined a yoga studio, started some Meetup groups and got this crazy idea: starting a business focused on The Office.
+I joined a yoga studio, started some Meetup groups and got this crazy idea: starting a community focused on The Office.

-I know I have to work fast to get this business off the ground because we’re thinking about starting a family soon, and I don’t want to be in the launching phase during the newborn phase.
+I know I have to work fast to get this off the ground because we’re thinking about starting a family soon, and I don’t want to be in the launching phase during the newborn phase.
 I want to be able to give my kids as much attention as possible because I have a very nurturing personality (maybe a little too nurturing – my cat is super spoiled).

 While I do love nurturing others, I also love writing and marketing.
 Fortunately, I’m not trying to turn a profit but just have fun.
-This business, once established, is a reasonable hobby to pursue while raising kids, and even if it falls off for a few months here and there, I will at least be happy that I launched it and pursued my dream.
+This community, once established, is a reasonable hobby to pursue while raising kids, and even if it falls off for a few months here and there, I will at least be happy that I launched it and pursued my dream.
 I can check off that box, and I don’t have to worry about an entrepreneurial itch suddenly popping up during the newborn phase.

 Finding Yourself and Loving Yourself